slavik57/promise-sync/README.md

 - Chaining callback subscriptions
 - Support state checking: state, isPending(), isRejected(), isFulfilled()
 - Support resolving and rejecting: resolve(data?), reject(reason?)
+- Make it possible to ignore assertion errors inside the success/failure/finally callbacks.
+- Create a resolved/rejected promise with one simple line.
+- Wait for all promises to resolve using PromiseMock.all() method.
+- Wait for one of the promises to resolve using PromiseMock.race() method.
 - Written in Typescript so its type-safe
 - Resolving or rejecting not pending promise will throw error
-- Subscrining to resolved promise will raise proper callbacks
+- Subscribing to resolved promise will raise proper callbacks
-- Subscrining to rejected promise will raise proper callbacks
+- Subscribing to rejected promise will raise proper callbacks
 - **Synchronous!**

 ## Usage examples: